mm1ke/gentoo-scripts/README.md

 # Gentoo Scripts

 This repository contains a collection of various gentoo related scripts to find and improve the gentoo portage tree.
-The results of the script can be seen on http://gentoo.levelnine.at/
+The results of the scripts can be seen on https://gentoo.levelnine.at/ and with Statistics on https://gentooqa.levelnine.at

 ## Duration: